SDU-eScience/UCloud/app-kubernetes-service/README.md

 namespace dedicated for running applications.

-The [workspace](../storage-service/wiki/workspaces.md) feature is used for storing input files for applications in the same FS as SDUCloud.
+The [workspace](../storage-service/wiki/workspaces.md) feature is used for storing input files for applications in the same FS as UCloud.
 Special care is taken to make sure the volume is mounted correctly.
 For example, all read-only mounts (as defined by workspaces) are mounted as read-only in the jobs.
 Additionally, we only mount the workspace not the entire volume.
 It is